 Please contact us for information specific to your situation.

-We are participating providers with Mainecare, Medicare, Tricare, and Anthem/Blue Cross, and bill those insurances directly.
+We are participating providers with Aetna, Anthem/Blue Cross, EBPA, Maine Community Health Options, and Martin's Point, and bill those insurances directly.

 Please contact us for details specific to your insurance carrier.